United States Department of Homeland Security: Biden administration

 In 2021, the Department of Justice began carrying out an investigation into white supremacy and extremism in the DHS ranks.

 DHS also halted large-scale immigration raids at job sites, saying in October 2021 that the administration was planning "a new enforcement strategy to more effectively target employers who pay substandard wages and engage in exploitative labor practices."

+In 2023, the U.S. Customs and Border Patrol began using an app which requires asylum seekers to submit biometric information before they enter the country.

+In June 2024, John Boyd, the head of the DHS Office of Biometric Identity Management, announced at a conference that the agency "is looking into ways it might use facial recognition technology to track the identities of migrant children."
+According to Boyd, the initiative is intended to advance the development of facial recognition algorithms.
+A former DHS official said that every migrant processing center he visited engaged in biometric identity collection, and that children were not separated out during processing.
+DHS denied collecting the biometric data of children under 14.

 Function

 Whereas the Department of Defense is charged with military actions abroad, the Department of Homeland Security works in the civilian sphere to protect the United States within, at, and outside its borders.
 Its stated goal is to prepare for, prevent, and respond to domestic emergencies, particularly terrorism.
-On March 1, 2003, DHS absorbed the U.S. Customs Service and Immigration and Naturalization Service (INS) and assumed its duties.
+On March 1, 2003, the DHS absorbed the U.S. Customs Service and Immigration and Naturalization Service (INS) and assumed its duties.
 In doing so, it divided the enforcement and services functions into two separate and new agencies: Immigration and Customs Enforcement and Citizenship and Immigration Services.
 The investigative divisions and intelligence gathering units of the INS and Customs Service were merged forming Homeland Security Investigations, the primary investigative arm of DHS.
 Additionally, the border enforcement functions of the INS, including the U.S. Border Patrol, the U.S. Customs Service, and the Animal and Plant Health Inspection Service were consolidated into a new agency under DHS: U.S. Customs and Border Protection.
-The Federal Protective Service falls under the National Protection and Programs Directorate.
+The Federal Protective Service falls under the Management Directorate.

-Structure

-The Department of Homeland Security is headed by the Secretary of Homeland Security with the assistance of the Deputy Secretary.
-The department contains the components listed below.

-List of subordinate agencies

-Agencies

-United States Citizenship and Immigration Services: Processes and examines citizenship, residency, and asylum requests from aliens.

-U.S. Customs and Border Protection: Law enforcement agency that enforces U.S. laws along its international borders (air, land, and sea) including its enforcement of U.S. immigration, customs, and agriculture laws while at and patrolling between all U.S. ports-of-entry.

-U.S. Immigration and Customs Enforcement: Law enforcement agency divided into two bureaus: